Mary Delahunty: Political career

 Delahunty was elected to the seat of Northcote in the Victorian Legislative Assembly at a 1998 by-election.
 Her maiden speech was about the implications of the Fitzgerald report for Victoria, especially in regard to police corruption.

-Delahunty was Minister for Education from 1999–2002, during the term of the first Bracks Government.
-She was the Minister for the Arts from 1999–2006, Minister for Women's Affairs from 2002–06, and Minister for Planning from 2002–05.
+Delahunty was Minister for Education from 1999 to 2002, during the term of the first Bracks Government.
+She was the Minister for the Arts from 1999 to 2006, Minister for Women's Affairs from 2002 to 2006, and Minister for Planning from 2002 to 2005.
 As Minister for Planning, she was responsible for the media presentation of Melbourne 2030.